whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 individual recording 0 on every single day might be unlikely (though not impossible).

-It would be prudent to add some row and column names to reduce the chance of making a mistake later when dealing with this data:
+It would be prudent to add our own row and column names to reduce the chance of making a mistake later when dealing with this data:

     rownames(inf.data) <- paste("Patient", 1:60, sep="_")